Coinbase VS Bitstamp: Crypto Exchange Comparison

 To choose one that suits your crypto trading venture, you’ll need to know of the crucial differences between them.
 Do they support a fair number of currencies, and if yes, do they offer fiat-to-crypto exchanges of coins as well?
 What were the users’ experiences in terms of customer support, trading fees, and website functionality?
 Are they satisfied with the platform security measures?

 Today, we’ll talk about two of the oldest operating crypto exchanges – Coinbase and Bitstamp, and see how well they’ve been doing throughout the years.
 By the time you’re done reading, you’ll know all about their peak times and slump periods, and what are their future plans.
-If you’re curious to know more, don’t hesitate to check the guide on Coinbase vs Gemini.

 So, let’s find out which of these platforms provides the best experience for traders and investors alike.